-WP For BeginnersIt used to be that blogs looked like blogs and websites looked like websites.
-One could easily tell the difference between the two.
+Once upon a time and not so long ago, blogs looked like blogs and websites looked like websites.
+You could easily tell the difference.

-Then WordPress came along and changed everything.
-Now, it’s getting more and more difficult to tell blogs and websites apart.
-Not so much in terms of what the sites are being used for, but in terms of web design and also being able to tell what’s under the surface.
+Then WordPress came along and everything changed.
+Now, it’s becoming harder to tell the difference between blogs and websites.
+Not so much in terms of what the sites are being used for, but in terms of web design and also being able to tell what kind of web application is actually powering the site.

-For website owners, understanding the difference between a CMS tool like WordPress and other website-building tools is huge, not so much in terms of the technical differences, but more importantly, regarding the things that matter to most website owners, like web development costs, ease of use, ability to keep the site up-to-date, managing content, etc.
+For website owners, understanding the difference between a CMS application like WordPress and other website-building tools is huge, not so much in terms of the technical differences, but more importantly, regarding the areas that matter to most website owners, like web development costs, ease of use, ability to keep the site up-to-date, managing web content, etc.

 Think about this …

-B) The same eye-catching, professional-looking website, but at a much cheaper price than the cost of getting site ”A”.
+B) The same eye-catching, professional-looking website, but for a fraction of the cost of getting site “A” above.

-If you selected site “B”, then you need to know more about WordPress, why WordPress can be used to create a beautiful website that will normally end up costing you far less to build than websites built using traditional website editing applications … and how to tell the two types apart!
+If you selected option “B”, then you need to learn more about WordPress, why WordPress can be used to create an eye-catching website that could turn out to be much less expensive to build than websites which use web-building software … and how to tell these apart!

-WordPress is the world’s preferred online publishing platform and content management system (CMS).
-It is a budget-friendly CMS application suitable for ”non-techy” website owners.
+WordPress is the world’s most popular online publishing platform and content management system (CMS).
+It is a powerful CMS platform that is ideally suited for all businesses and non-technical users.

-Whether your reason for having an online presence is for personal blogging or business use, WordPress is easy enough for a beginner with no technical skills to use, yet it offers an array of helpful extensions that make your website more effective when it comes to getting your content published, promoting visitor engagement, generating business leads and sales, enhancing your site’s functionality, scalability, etc.
+Whether your reason for having an online presence is for personal blogging or business use, WordPress is easy enough for a newbie with no programming skills to use and manage, and offers a range of helpful functions that make your web presence more effective in terms of getting your content published and indexed by search engines, promoting visitor engagement, generating business leads and sales, enhancing your site’s functionality, etc.

-And if you don’t have a website yet, or are thinking of getting one built, then wouldn’t it be great to be able to show your web developer an existing site with the design and layout that you like, know that it was built with WordPress and that you can, therefore, get a similar site built for your business to a smaller budget if required?
+And if you don’t have a website yet, or are considering getting a website built, then wouldn’t it be great to be able to show your web developer an existing website with the design and layout that you like, know that it was built with WordPress and that you can, therefore, get something similarly built for your business quite inexpensively?

-Do you need to know if your website is powered by WordPress?
-Maybe you’ve come to this page because you’ve heard or read about WordPress, and you’re now wondering if your site runs on the WordPress software, or some other content management system.
+Do you need to know if your website was built using WordPress?
+Maybe you’ve come here because you’ve heard or read about WordPress, and you’re now wondering if your site was built using WordPress, or some other CMS.

 Also, have you ever looked at a competitor’s website and wondered what they’re doing to try and get better results online?